 Legal Online Basketball Betting In The Philippines

 Philippine residents can bet online with legally sanctioned offshore online sportsbooks.
-Domestic books like MSW are not allowed to offer online services to residents, nor can they offer bets on Philippine events.
+Domestic books like MSW have limited and exclusionary online services only.
 This causes most bettors to play offshore, where they can bet on PBA basketball and other local leagues.

-Outside of PBA betting, however, Philippine bettors prefer online sportsbooks because they are convenient.
+Outside of PBA betting, however, Philippine bettors prefer online sportsbooks mainly because they are convenient.
 That is, they don’t require players to go to sports betting cafes to place their wagers.
-Of course, each offshore book is different, so for readers wanting to know which ones are the best options, our Philippines online sportsbook reviews page is nothing but net.
+Of course, each offshore sportsbook is different, so for readers wanting to know which ones are the best options, our Philippines online sportsbook reviews page is nothing but net.
 Or, if you like, nothing but Internet…sports betting!

 Legal Basketball Betting At MegaSportsWorld

-Betting at the domestic sportsbook MegaSportsWorld (MSW) in the Philippines is a privilege, not many countries offer a licensed and regulated domestic sportsbook to their residents.
-MegaSportsWorld offers sports betting on international events, but players must be rated as established “VIP” gamblers and have to be at least 21 years old to participate.
+Betting at the MegaSportsWorld (MSW) in the Philippines is a privilege, as not many countries offer a licensed and regulated domestic sportsbook to their residents.
+MSW offers sports betting on international events, but players must be rated as established “VIP” gamblers and have to be at least 21 years old to participate.

-They have betting locations spread across all the different regions of the Philippines and they are usually located near the casinos or sometimes even in the casinos.
-They are the biggest legal domestic sportsbook in the Philippines and bettors can bet on NBA basketball or almost any other international sport you can think of.
+MSW has retail betting locations spread across all the different regions of the Philippines, and they are usually located near the islands’ casinos (or sometimes even in the casinos).
+MSW is the only legal domestic sportsbook in the Philippines, and bettors can bet on NBA basketball and most other international sporting events.

 Philippine Basketball Association

-The Philippine Basketball Association (PBA) is the second oldest continuously existing basketball league in the world behind the American National Basketball Association (NBA).
-Its inaugural season was in 1975, and today there are 12 company-branded franchise teams.
-All franchises are owned by corporations and teams do not play in a home stadium.
+The Philippine Basketball Association (PBA) is the second oldest basketball league in the world behind the USA’s National Basketball Association (NBA).
+Its inaugural season was 1975, and there are currently 12 company-branded teams.
+All franchises are owned by corporations, and teams do not play in a home stadium.
 Additionally, teams and team names may change year to year, depending on their sponsorships.

-There is no season champion, instead, there are 3 conference tournaments and if a team wins all three tournaments they are said to be the “Grand Slam” champions.
-Filipino’s can bet on the Commissioner’s Cup or any other PBA event with the use of offshore sportsbooks.
-A draft of players is held every year after the last tournament of the season and the opening ceremony is held before the start of each season.
+In the PBA, there is no season champion.
+Instead, there are three conference tournaments, and if a team wins all three tournaments they are said to be the “Grand Slam” champions.
+Filipinos can bet on the Philippine Cup, Commissioner’s Cup, and Governors’ Cup (or any other PBA event) with the use of offshore sportsbooks.

 PBA Philippine Cup